Guidelines for adding interactive tools in DE¶

-- To ensure that the listen port for the web UI has a sane default and is set.
+- Ensure that the listen port for the web UI has a sane default and is set in the Dockerfile.

-- To ensure that the commonly needed dependencies are installed in the container image - you will not have root privileges later
+- All commonly needed dependencies are installed in the container image - you will not have root privileges later

-- To disable authentication (CyVerse provides CAS authentication and authorization).
+- Disable any additional authentication (CyVerse provides CAS authentication and authorization).